Felix-Paetsch/Ahri/Compiler/compile_file/procedure.md

 Here is what needs to happen:

 For each tag:
-- create needed functionality, idk what
+- create needed functionality, idk what (render or load ejs or smth)

 For each component in the AST:
-[x] check tag is actually present and connect it with that component
-- fill in tag arguments && validate present ones
+[x] check tag is actually present and connect it with that component [x] fill in tag arguments && validate present ones
-- handle string attributes (amt)
+[x] handle string attributes (amt)
 - add render_self function

 Create rendering obj